jeffmitchel/meteor-incr-csv/readme.md

   push(string);
 ```

 Push a string into the parser for processing.
 The string should be a valid CSV fragment, but does not need to be a complete row.

 ```
   finish();
 ```

-Since the CSV specification allow the last line of the input to be unterminated calling finish() will flush any remaining data.
+Since the CSV specification allows the last line of the input to be unterminated calling finish() will flush any remaining data.

 ## Example: